Why Address the Emotional Roots of Eczema

 Work in layers — address each piece as it comes rather than trying to process everything at once.
 Trust Jesus and your intuition to guide what surfaces.

-The sequence: collarbone statement to prepare your system, emotion release for what comes up, reprocess any misbeliefs connected to the event, then forgiveness for anyone involved (including yourself).
 Write it down as you go — sometimes more than one thing surfaces at once, and you want to make sure you address each piece.

 Forgiveness